ghfields/rpooler/README.md

 Original forked from rpooler with all work "upstreamed", thanks Garrett !

 ## Roadmap
+This project is in developement and unstable, please use rpooler in meantime.

 Please see wiki for general state of the project

 ## zfsonlinux community documentation for specific distributions.